Le5tes/exceedra-tech-test/README.md

 ### use the created sets of data to compare dates and generate pairs of rows

+1. Get all combinations of 2 rows within a group
+2. Select those where the dates overlap

 ### for each pair of rows...